BEF-BEF/Jerma/README.md

 ```
 You may need to replace `python3` with `python` or `pip3` with `pip` depending on how your Python was installed.

-This will index all of the pre-transcribed files which will take a few minutes the first time and then prompt you to input a search term.
+This will index all of the pre-transcribed files which will take a few minutes the first time and then prompts you to input a search term.
 After the first run, the files have already been indexed so it's much faster.

 # Jerma